Quentin2000/M4_Navigation/README.md

     cd ~catkin_ws/src/M4_Navigation/simulation_slam/launch
     roslaunch simulation_merged.launch
     ```

-## Examples
-Here are a few example scenarios to get you started:

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.